-If you ever played with a set of multicolored alphabet refrigerator magnets when you were a child, then Kids Font will feel familiar to you.
+If you ever played with a set of multicolored alphabet refrigerator magnets when you were a child, then Kids Font will feel familiar.
 This typeface is bold, vibrant, fun, and childlike — but not childish.
 It’s extremely legible and a good choice for headline copy.
 All uppercase letters and numbers.
-There is no punctuation with this typeface, so keep that in mind if your project uses any.
+This typeface has no punctuation, so keep that in mind if your project uses any.
 Vector file included.

 Kartooni is, like the name implies, one of the more classic “cartoon-y” fonts on our list.
-This bold and silly sans-serif is suited perfectly for any light-hearted comic book or cartoon-style project you’re working on.
-This font shows best as a large headline.
+This bold and silly sans-serif is suited perfectly for any light-hearted comic book, cartoon or child-themed projects you’re working on.
+This font shows best as a large headline or for titles.
 All-caps font includes letters, numbers, and punctuation.
 Web font also included.

-Bold but cheerful, Aqua Life is a delightful sans-serif typeface that’s sure to bring a smile to anyone’s face.
-This might be a perfect choice if your edgy design calls for a large display cartoon or comic font.
+Bold but cheerful, Aqua Life is a delightful sans-serif typeface that will bring a smile to anyone’s face.
+This might be a perfect choice if your edgy design calls for a bold display cartoon or comic font.
 Depending on how you use it, this font will appeal to children of all ages.
 It includes upper- and lowercase letters, numbers, and punctuation.
 Web font included.

 The Hound is a bold and modern font.
 But don’t think for a second that means it’s too uppity for your cartoon design.
-It’s quite the opposite, in fact.
+It’s quite the opposite.
 The Hound is just formal enough to be taken seriously and cheerful enough to enhance the fun and happiness of your design.
-Upper- and lowercase letters, numbers, and punctuation are included.
+The cartoon alphabet includes upper- and lowercase letters, numbers, and punctuation.
 Web font also included.

-Does your cartoon design need a catchy, bold, unique, one-of-a-kind headline that jumps off the page, reaches out as far as it can, and tickles the everloving heck out of whoever looks at it?
+Does your cartoon design need a catchy, bold, unique, one-of-a-kind headline that jumps off the page, reaches out as far as it can, and tickles the ever-loving heck out of whoever looks at it?
 Well, you can stop searching.
 Cardust is your man.
 Er, font.
-It’s funny, cute, cool, and looks great in large size.
+It’s funny, cute, cool, and looks great in large size (great for titles).
 A handwritten font with a mix of upper- and lowercase letters.

-Are you working on a cartoon or comic that’s geared to youngsters?
-Funicorn is a playful sans-serif cartoon font that will work well with children’s books, kid’s games, school posters, and any other project you’re designing for little ones.
+Are you working on a cartoon or comic that’s geared toward youngsters?
+Funicorn is a playful sans-serif cartoon font that will work well with children’s books, kids’ games, school posters, and any other project or advertisement you’re designing for little ones.
 Includes upper- and lowercase characters, numbers, punctuation, and a web font is available.

-It’s wiggly and jiggly, and perfect for your candy-colored cartoon and comic fun designs.
+It’s wiggly and jiggly and perfect for your candy-colored cartoon and comic fun designs with a cheerful theme.
 Meet Jelly Belly, a colorful, bouncy, bubbly font with completely editable options for colorizing the letters and glare.
 This typeface comes with upper- and lowercase letters, numbers, punctuation, and a web font.

 If your project looks more like a doodle than a cartoon or comic, then this font will give it the finishing touch it needs.
 Fifth Grader is an all-caps, hand-drawn doodle font.
-It looks great on everything from posters to packaging, social media to video games.
+It’s the perfect choice for everything from posters to packaging, social media to video games.
 It comes with uppercase letters, numbers, and punctuation.
 Web font available.

 It’s not an adventure worth telling if there aren’t any dragons.
 If your design adventure features dragons (or magic, spells, knights, or some other exciting adventure) you’ll be hard-pressed to find a font that’s better suited for it than World of Spell.
 It comes with upper- and lowercase characters, numbers, punctuation, and an available web font.

 Are you looking for a comic book typeface that adds an element of movement and speed?
 Comic Speeds is a fun sans-serif cartoon typeface that looks like it’s just moved so fast it’s literally bursting off the page.
-Great for classic comic designs.
+It’s the perfect option for classic comic designs.
 Uppercase letters, numbers, and alternate characters with speed effects included.
 Web font available.

 This adorable, chunky, bouncy serif font by tokopress is guaranteed to bring a smile to your face.
-It’s suited perfectly for any cartoon-style design project, especially one that’s geared for kids.
+It’s the perfect choice for any cartoon-style design project, especially one that’s geared for kids.
 Upper and lowercase letters, numbers, and punctuation are included.
 Web font available.

 Cave Stone describes itself as a “prehistoric cartoon font,” and rightfully so!
 It looks like a relic straight out of the Stone Age.
 This chunky, thick sans-serif font looks like it was chiseled from rock.
 Perfectly suited for any project that includes dinosaurs, wooly mammoths, and cave-dwelling people.
 Uppercase, lowercase, numbers, and punctuation included.
 Web font available.

 Silly Kids is obviously inspired by its namesake — it’s playful, childlike, and guaranteed to make you smile.
 Perfect for any children’s cartoon or comic design project you’re working on.
-A fully-loaded typeface with regular and outline versions, upper- and lowercase letters, numbers, fractions symbols foreign characters, ligatures, and a web font, and OpenType features like ligatures.
+A fully-loaded typeface with regular and outline versions, upper- and lowercase letters, numbers, fractions symbols foreign characters, a web font, and OpenType features like ligatures.

-If your design calls for a bubbly, bouncy, soft, and squishy display font — stop scrolling, you’ve found it!
+If your design calls for a bubbly, bouncy, soft, and squishy display font — stop scrolling, you’ve found the perfect choice!
 Frisky Puppy includes uppers and lowers, numbers, punctuation, and web font.
 Use it on any of your designs, from doodles to stickers, t-shirts to book cover art, and everything in between.

 The ligatures, stylistic alternates, and ampersand alternates that come with The Rush Brelako help you create cool titles when you use this typeface.
-It’s a playful, cute, handwritten, sans-serif cartoon font that’s a bit more grown-up than some of the other choices on this roundup, but far from serious.
-Also includes uppers and lowers, numbers, punctuation, and foreign language characters.
+It’s a playful, cute, sans-serif cartoon font that’s a bit more grown-up than some of the other choices on this roundup, but far from serious.
+This handwriting typeface includes uppers and lowers, numbers, punctuation, and foreign language characters.

 Kidsbar is cheerful, playful, and totally perfect for any design project geared toward youngsters.
 Use it for titles, event posters, product packaging, birthday invitations, and more.
-It includes uppers, lowers, numerals, punctuation, alternates, ligatures, and multilingual support.
+It includes uppers, lowers, numerals, punctuation, alternate characters, ligatures, and multilingual support.
 Web font available.

 Tricky Jimmy is a silly sans-serif, with exaggerated shapes that give it a playful charm.
 Perfect for your kid-friendly comic book or cartoon.
 Includes uppercase, lowercase, numbers, and punctuation.
 Web font also available.